doohyeun/POLI-492-Thesis/README.md

 # POLI-492-Thesis

-#I will update the codes used for my thesis project by midnight today.
+#I will update the codes used for my thesis project by midnight today(April 19, 2019).
 #This code will also include comments on how each variable and dataset merging process was created.